 General Privacy Information

-The California Department of Consumer Affairs, Office of Privacy Protection has a wide array of privacy information.
+The Department of Justice’s Privacy Unit, has a wide array of privacy information.